ShawnO86/weather/README.md

 Webpack

 Deployed at https://weather-app-frontend-9s8u.onrender.com/

 --Using free version, will go into sleep mode after 15 minutes if there are no requests for the application.
---This means it takes some time to load when the next request comes.
+This means it takes some time to load when the next request comes.